Mihály Horányi

 Michael Gerard

-Michael was an undergrauate studying Physics and Applied Mathematics.
-He worked on simulations dealing with lunar swirl morphology and is now an Engineering Physics grad student at the University of Wisconsin at Madison.
+Michael Gerrard was an undergrauate studying Physics and Applied Mathematics.
+He worked on simulations dealing with lunar swirl morphology and is now an Engineering Physics grad student at The University of Wisconsin at Madison.

 Elliot Gorokhovsky